In Honor of

 More comparisons of film versus digital…

-When I was a kid growing up in L.A. in the 1970’s I aspired to be a studio / commercial / fashion photog.
+When I was a kid growing up in L.A. in the early 1970’s I aspired to be a studio / commercial / fashion photog.
 Like clockwork, every month I’d make cold-calls to all the photogs listed in the Yellow Pages.
 I would start at A and work down to Z asking them if they needed an assistant.
-I didn’t know what most of them did, but if they were a pro photog, that was all that mattered to me…they were my idol!

 I think in the nearly 2 years I made phone calls I got about 3 jobs.
 One half-day job paid $1.60 hr.
 The other jobs were ‘work to learn’ as a volunteer.